-Just last month, as part of the End Driftnets Coalition, Mercy For Animals, Turtle Island Restoration Network, SeaLegacy, and Sharkwater uncovered horrific animal cruelty caused by driftnets.
+The End Driftnets Coalition, which includes Mercy For Animals, Turtle Island Restoration Network, SeaLegacy, and Sharkwater, has released groundbreaking investigations uncovering horrific animal cruelty caused by driftnets in California.
 The video footage reveals how marine animals—including protected species, such as dolphins, sea lions, and seabirds—are routinely trapped and killed in the commercial fishing industry’s driftnets.
-Animals are documented being cut apart, pierced with hooks, caught in nets, and left to slowly suffocate aboard driftnet fishing boats off the coast of California.
+Animals are documented being stabbed, cut apart, pierced with hooks, and caught in nets and drowned or left to slowly suffocate aboard driftnet fishing boats off the coast of California.

 The End Driftnets Coalition is a national alliance that comprises Mercy For Animals, Turtle Island Restoration Network, SeaLegacy, Sharkwater, and compassionate individuals working toward a society free of the driftnet industry and its devastating impacts on marine animals and the ocean ecosystem.